pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add some code to the if/then code block that broadcasts the message "get_water".
+Add some code to the if statement that broadcasts the message "get_water".

 {{< learner-task-help >}}